Mihir-D/RoboND-DeepRL-Project/README.md

 ## Find my project report [here](https://github.com/Mihir-D/RoboND-DeepRL-Project/edit/master/deep_rl_arm_manipulation.pdf).

+## Abstract:

+The deep RL project consists of training a 3 degree of freedom arm to learn to touch the object.
+The project uses OpenAI Gym environment and a deep Q learning network.
+The arm is simulated in Gazebo.
+The agent interacts with the environment using a plugin for gazebo named Armplugin.cpp.
+Two main learning task are covered in this project.
+First task is to train the agent to touch any part of the arm to the object with at least 90% accuracy for a minimum of hundred runs.
+The second task is to train the agent to touch the gripper base to the object with at least 80% accuracy for minimum of hundred runs.
+The parameters and reward functions that were used are discussed.
+In the end, the possible future improvements are discussed.a

 This project is based on the Nvidia open source project "jetson-reinforcement" developed by [Dustin Franklin](https://github.com/dusty-nv).
 The goal of the project is to create a DQN agent and define reward functions to teach a robotic arm to carry out two primary objectives:

 1. Have any part of the robot arm touch the object of interest, with at least a 90% accuracy.